OR13/draft-steele-transparency-service/draft-steele-transparency-service.md

 The identity layer is not bound to a specific PKI, but is compatible with credentialing systems based on public key cryptography that are supported by {{-COSE}}.

-We use the term "Identity Document" as a place holder for "x509 certificate" or "cose-key"
+We use the term "Identity Document" as a placeholder for "x509 certificate" or a name and a "cose-key", "cose-key-set", "jwk", or "jwk-set".

 ~~~aasvg
                          .------------.                   +----------+